 Thanksgiving Day is next week and we are all seeing daily posts of thanksgiving and gratitude journals are being filled up.
 It is good to take time to focus on what is good.
 We have a lot to be thankful for.
 I have learned to be a woman with a thankful heart.
 We must have a thankful heart to live a life of significance.

 Having a thankful heart is not a natural state for me some days.
 As we head toward Thanksgiving Day, I woke up this morning a tad, well, overwhelmed and stressed.
 That mood quickly transferred to my husband.
-Its not fair, but the fact is, we are the emotional barometer of our homes.
+It’s not fair, frankly, but the fact is, we are the emotional barometer of our homes.

 When we know who we are in His eyes, it is humbling and leads to a thankful heart.
 The God of the universe, the God of justice and sits in Majesty has His eyes fixed on each one of us because He loves us.
-He love us and has always loved us.
+He loves us and has always loved us.
 He calls us His own.
 We are called His family, His children.
 Yahweh calls us His child.
-This is undeserved and cause for a thankful heart!
+This is undeserved and causes for a thankful heart!

-Even during this time of struggle, tension and strife, we have a reason for a thankful heart.
+Even during this time of struggle, tension, and strife, we have a reason for a thankful heart.